NemesisSSBU/Playable_Bosses/README.md

 *Step 1*
 - Unpack the .rar release file
 *Step 2*
-- Drag and drop the unpacked files ("Comp_Playable_Bosses" and "Ultimate") into the root of your Switch SD card *Step 3*
+- Drag and drop the unpacked files ("Bosses" and "Ultimate") into the root of your Switch SD card *Step 3*
 - Start the game and you should be good to go!